jgnewman/strux/README.md

 Yep, here's a list for you:

-1. Strux implicitly uses Redux.
-You will not need to manually import Redux and create your own store.
+1. Strux implicitly uses Redux as a peer dependency so you'll need to include it in your dependencies.
+However, you will not need to manually import Redux and create your own store.
 If you do, your store will not play well with the Strux store.
-2. _Strux implicitly uses Redux._ In other words, react-redux will not play nicely with Strux.
+2. _**Strux implicitly uses Redux.**_ In other words, react-redux will not play nicely with Strux.
 You'll need to pick one or the other.
-3. If you call `this.state = ...` inside of a component constructor, Strux will not consider that initial state as something that should be communicated across components.
-It will wait until that initial state starts getting manipulated before it will start passing data around.
+3. If you call `this.state = ...` inside of a component constructor for the purpose of setting up an initial state, Strux will not consider that initial state as something that should be communicated across components.
+It will wait until the state starts getting manipulated before it will start passing data around.
-4. Strux is just a layer on top of Redux.
-You'll need to make sure Redux is added to your project dependencies as well as Strux.